gristlabs/grist-help/help/en/docs/install/scim.md

 Below is a list of environment variables you may use to configure SCIM:

 - `GRIST_ENABLE_SCIM`: set its value to `true` so you enable the SCIM endpoints.
-- `GRIST_SCIM_USER`: (optional) give this variable the email address of an account to give it access to the SCIM endpoints.
+- `GRIST_SCIM_USER`: (optional) set its value to the email address of an account to give it access to the SCIM endpoints.
+You can use their API token to call the SCIM Endpoints.

 !!!
 Note "About GRIST_SCIM_USER"
     Although instance administrators (identified by the emails set in `GRIST_DEFAULT_EMAIL` or `GRIST_SUPPORT_EMAIL`) can access SCIM endpoints, it is recommended to create a dedicated account using `GRIST_SCIM_USER` for your identity provider to interact with these endpoints.
 This follows the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).